DerrickYLJ/TidalDecode/README.md

 ### Accuracy
 ![Llama3 Needle Evaluation](assets/llama3_needle_eval.png)

-*Figure 3: 10K- and 100K-context-length Needle-in-the-Haystack test results on Llama-3-8B-Instruct-Gradient-1048k.
+*Figure 3: 10K- and 100K-context-length Needle-in-the-Haystack test results of TD+Lx (x means recomputing at Layer x) and Quest on Llama-3-8B-Instruct-Gradient-1048k.
 TidalDecode consistently outperforms Quest and achieves full accuracy with 128 tokens in 10K-, and 100K-context-length tests, which is only 1\% and 0.1\% of total input lengths, respectively.*

 ## Installation
 1. Clone the submodules